-If you are a student with special needs (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your instructor and/or the Special Needs office.
-Visit Room E1204 or call Extension 493, 717, or 491 so that support services can be arranged for you.
+If you are a student with special needs (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Special Needs office.
+Visit Room E1101 or call Extension 703 so that support services can be arranged for you.

-Retention of course outlines:
+Retention of Course Outlines: